lowRISC/sonata-software/exercises/hardware_access_control/README.md

 Copyright lowRISC Contributors.
 SPDX-License-Identifier: Apache-2.0
 -->
-# Hardware Access Control Exercise
+# Hardware access control exercise

 If you haven't already, please go to the '[building the exercises][]' section to see how the exercises are built.